 Fern Prairie is a suburb of the Vancouver/Portland metro area with a population of almost 2,000.
 The area offers a rural feel and most residents are homeowners.
 The neighborhoods tend toward upper-middle income.
 According to NeighborhoodScout median real estate price is $535,326 (higher than 68.5% of the neighborhoods in Washington), and rental prices average 8% higher than the surrounding metropolitan area.

 Demographics show that 44.0% of the working population is in executive, management, and professional occupations with other sales and service, manufacturing and labor, and tech support jobs.
 Most commuters from Fern Prairie spend between 15 and 30 minutes traveling each way (37.1% of working residents), shorter than most Americans.
 The elevation averages about 500 feet which typically brings one to three days of snow accumulation that could affect driving.

 Fern Prairie Market

 The Fern Prairie Market is our local country store that carries just about everything.
-Located just about a half mile from the property, they sell all types of fuel including diesel and propane, and a variety of coffees and ready-to-go items.
-They have a hot section with crispy chicken and even make pretty decent sandwiches.
+Located about a half mile from the property, they sell all types of fuel including diesel and propane, and a variety of coffees and ready-to-go items.
+They have a hot section and even make pretty decent sandwiches.
 They might have the best bacon in town.
 While it’s a little hilly, it’s possible to walk to the Fern Prairie Market from the property or just take a one minute drive.
 Googling “Fern Prairie Market Camas” will give you a complete tour of this very convenient store and possible alternative directions to the neighborhood.
 (See our recommended Directions in the Contact area).